 Meditation isn’t for you?
 Does it leave you bored and restless or you have problems focusing?

-Meditation apps have flooded the market with the aim to help people relax or just remember to breathe.
+Meditation apps have flooded the market in recent years with the aim to help people relax or just remember to breathe.
 Reducing your stress levels can not only make you feel better right now, it may also protect your health in the long-term.

 Essential reading: Stress busting wearables to help you chill